tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 Java
 :   @@snip [JHostConfigApp.java](../../../../examples/src/main/java/csw/framework/JHostConfigApp.java) { #jhost-config-app }

+@@@ note

+It is not necessary to have name of the application as HostConfigApp/JHostConfigApp, user can choose this name.

+@@@

 ## Command line parameter options

 * **`--local`** It's an optional parameter.
 When supplied, get the host configuration file from local machine located at hostConfigPath, else fetch it from config service